i11g/Front-End-Technologies-Basics/README.md

 ## General Information
 The course is part of SoftUni QA Automation Program and focus on:
-- The course is part of SoftUni QA Automation Program and focus on:
--
+- Working with basic concepts of HTML and CSS
+- Working with the DOM and handling events
+- Working with basic concepts of the JavaScript language
+- Java Script async functions and promises
+- Test management with the qUnit
--
+- Working with the Jasmine

 ## Technologies Used
 - HTML 5, CSS and Java Script